Blog > Treatment Strategies > Life Skills Activities & Group Therapy Activities for Adults

 Talking about these life skills will naturally be the first step to preparing your clients for using the skills.
 However, stopping there may leave them feeling unprepared to put those skills into practice in the real world.
 To help them practice valuable life skills in a safe, supportive setting, conduct activities in your group therapy session that require the use of these necessary life skills.

-Consider how these mental health life skills group ideas can encourage the development of essential life skills.
+Consider how these ideas for mental health group therapy activities for adults can encourage the development of essential life skills.

 Practicing effective communication skills can be challenging without guidance.
 Communication exercises in group therapy allow your clients to practice effective communication with your guidance.
 When clients lack experience with positive communication and active listening skills, your professional feedback and input can help them fine-tune their communication skills for real-life situations.